Recycling Rules, Costs and Best Practices for the Town of Brooklyn

 The Town of Brooklyn collects recyclable materials, as indicated below, at no cost to residents in an effort to encourage responsible recycling and reuse.

 We accept recyclable materials in single source recycle bins indicated with signs at the Recycling Center.
-This means our recycler, Pellitteri, allows us to mix the materials which they sort at their plant.
+This means our recycler, Pellittieri, allows us to mix the materials which they sort at their plant.
 So Town residents should separate recyclables from trash but do not have to sort different types of recyclables.
-Pellitteri has provided us with best practices that helps keep their costs low and can thus keep prices lower for our Town, which we have noted below.
+Pellittieri has provided us with best practices that helps keep their costs low and can thus keep prices lower for our Town, which we have noted below.
 While these best practices are not mandatory, we encourage residents to adopt them whenever possible:

 Single stream recycle bins (marked “Recycling Only”)